-YAMAMOTO Ryuki Exhibition
+YAMAMOTO Ryuki Exhibition（TOKYO）

 22 July - 22 August 2020

-As an exceptional otherness for Yamamoto, he has painted a mother several times.
-In the epic <<War with Okan>> a young mother is depicted as a large figure in the center of the canvas as a symbol of a woman.
-Surrounded by the Buddha and smiling in the center of the universe, Yamamoto and his friends in fighter jets and school uniforms are hovering around her, repeating battles.
-Sex and life seeking diversity and repeating competition and selection in all aspects. <<War with Okan>> depicts this world shaped by its magnetic chaos and dynamism.
+As an exceptional otherness as images for Yamamoto, the figure he has painted several times in the past was of his mother.
+In the epic “Mother and War” his youthful mother is depicted as a large figure in the center of the canvas, symbolizing woman.
+His mother, encircled by Buddhas and smiling at the center of the universe, is surrounded by countless fighter jets and Yamamotos wearing school uniforms who are hovering around her, and repeating battles.
+Sexuality and life that seek diversity, repeat competition and natural selection in every aspect.
+“Mother and War” depicts this world shaped by its magnetic chaos and vigor.

 The expression of the world, symbolized in a manner so personal, holds universality as its positions and roles are interchangeable.
 We invite you to examine the expressions of self-portraits which Yamamoto has thoroughly undertaken for the past six years.